AkhmedovBotir/Talab-va-taklif-Agency-Marketplace-System/Backend/docs/product-api.md

 - `price`: Required, number, minimum 0
 - `originalPrice`: Required, number, minimum 0
 - `images`: Optional, array of base64 strings, maximum 5 images
-- `category`: Required, must be a valid Category ID
+- `category`: Required, must be a valid Category ID that is:
+  - Active (`status: 'active'`)
+  - Created by Admin (`createdByModel: 'Admin'`)
+  - Top-level category (no parent)
-- `subcategory`: Optional, must be a valid Category ID and child of the selected category
+- `subcategory`: Optional, must be a valid Category ID that is:
+  - Active (`status: 'active'`)
+  - Created by Admin (`createdByModel: 'Admin'`)
+  - Child of the selected category
+- `censored`: Automatically inherited from category or subcategory:
+  - If subcategory is selected, uses subcategory's `censored` value (which inherits from parent category)
+  - If only category is selected, uses category's `censored` value
+  - `censored: true` means the product is for 18+ users only
 - `quantity`: Required, number, minimum 0
 - `unit`: Required, must be 'dona', 'litr', or 'kg'
 - `unitSize`: Optional, number, minimum 0.
 If provided, quantity should be in this unit format